LinkageIO/Camoco/README.md

 are expensive to compute.
 What camoco does is to require datasets to have names and descriptions, so after they are built, they can be cached on disk using sqlite and hdf5.
 This makes it fast to come back!
 On disk objects are stored in a directory specified as `basedir` in the configuration file:
 `~/.camoco.conf `.
-This is all done automatically, and if camoco is doing its job, you shouldn't ever have to interact with it directly.
-It should just work!
+This is all done automatically, so if camoco is doing its job, you shouldn't ever have to interact with it directly.
+It should just work! (not guaranteed ... ).

 The other methods which are exposed when you import camoco are housekeeping methods.
 You can view, delete, move, and rename camoco datasets using the following methods: